Ilan Gur

 Ilan Gur is an American chief executive officer and entrepreneur.
-In 2022 he was appointed as the chief executive officer of the UK's Advanced Research and Invention Agency (ARIA), an independent science funding body.
+In 2022 he was appointed as the inaugural Chief Executive Officer of the UK's Advanced Research and Invention Agency (ARIA), a non-departmental public body that funds high-risk science projects.
+He left ARIA in early 2026 and began his new role as a senior fellow at Renaissance Philanthropy in April 2026.
+After graduating from Berkeley, he served as a program director and senior advisor to the United States' ARPA-E and later founded two startup companies.

 Education

 Gur obtained his PhD from the University of California, Berkeley in Materials Science and Engineering.

 Career

 Gur served as a Program Director and Senior Adviser for ARPA-E between 2011 and 2014.
 He has founded two science-based startups, including Seeo Inc., which was acquired by Bosch in 2015.

 Gur was the founder and former CEO of Activate, an innovation non-profit that uses an entrepreneurial fellowship model to help scientists and engineers transform their research into products and businesses.
 Activate's fellowship model originated at Cyclotron Road, a Division of Lawrence Berkeley National Lab, founded by Gur in 2014.

-In July 2022, Gur was appointed as the inaugural CEO of the Advanced Research and Invention Agency, United Kingdom’s independent science funding body.
+In July 2022, Gur was appointed as the inaugural CEO of the Advanced Research and Invention Agency(ARIA), a non-departmental public body legally mandated in British law under the Advanced Research and Invention Agency Act 2022.
+He took a £455,000 annual salary to ensure that ARIA's annual budget funded projects that benefited the United Kingdom's economy.

+Speaking to the parliamentary select committee in 2025 Gur stated, "One is that there is a lot of intention from Parliament.
+ARIA was not given a very narrow mission mandate.
+Our mission broadly is to unlock science and technology breakthroughs that can benefit everyone.
+That is how we view it.
+It is a global ambition, but obviously a dedication to benefiting the future of the UK."